 Whichever side you are on, you will want to have every advantage possible.
 Working with a skilled family law attorney is key to making sure you get the appropriate amount of time with the child in question.
-If you are struggling with paternity, call Nottage and Ward, LLP, at (312) 332-2915.
+If you are struggling with paternity in Chicago, call Nottage and Ward, LLP, at (312) 332-2915.
 We are ready to help.

 Illinois state law considers paternity to be the parental relationship established between a man and a child dependent on a number of various factors.
 Substantiating who the father of a child is can aid in determining visitation rights and custody issues as well as financial obligations such as child support.
 Distinguishing and enforcing paternity is not always that easy.
 However, identifying the biological father of a child through paternity will help an individual utilize his rights as the parent of that child.
 Moreover, in regards to the best interests of the child or children, establishing paternity also allows for the father to begin building that parental relationship.

 Ultimately, determining paternity is not just beneficial financially for the child -- it can also play a key role in making sure that child becomes a well-adjusted adult.
 Leaving paternity in question can lead to emotional turmoil for the child, leave a father unable to legally interact with his child, and leave a mother unable to collect child support payments to keep her child healthy and safe.